Adam and the Amethysts: History

 Waito was born in Manitouwadge, Ontario, raised in Thunder Bay, Ontario and moved to Montreal in the early 2000s.
 He co-founded Telefauna in 2004, an indie-pop band whose that played the Pop Montreal festival three times.
 They released Their 1st EP in 2005 and a single "Under the Underground Water" b/w "Bamboo Shoot" in 2007.

-Waito launched Adam and the Amethysts with the release of Amethyst Amulet on June 10, 2008, on Pome Records.
+Waito launched Adam and the Amethysts with the release of Amethyst Amulet on 10 June 2008, on Pome Records.
 The album was an ode to Waito's home town, referencing 60s pop and Neil Young.
 For this album, it was reported that guest artists included members of Telefauna and The Luyas, but they are not credited.

 After the release of Amethyst Amulet the band underwent some lineup changes while continuing to play festivals like Pop Montreal, and Halifax Pop Explosion.
 They also opened for Land of Talk.

 The band's second album, Flickering Flashlight, was released on 4 October 2011, on Kelp Records.
 The song "Prophecy" from this album was featured on the soundtrack of Curfew, which won the 2012 Academy Award for Best Live Action Short Film.
 The band, now a trio, went on a short Canadian tour.
 In 2012, they played Canadian Music Week and the South by Southwest festival in Texas.

-In 2013 Lessard and Waito formed the duo Silverkeys.
-In 2014 Waito joined Ohara Hale and Jeremy MacCuish to form the trio Nancy Pants.
+In 2013, Lessard and Waito formed the duo Silverkeys.
+In 2014, Waito joined Ohara Hale and Jeremy MacCuish to form the trio Nancy Pants, who released two LPs together.

-In 2013, the Adam and the Amethysts song "Dreaming" appeared in the film What If.